 The U.S. Government does not issue marriage certificates for marriages performed overseas.
 Your Japanese marriage document will be the only proof of your marriage.
 If anyone (i.e. Japanese Immigration) asks for your "marriage certificate issued by your own government," there will be none.

 Translating Your Proof of Marriage

-While proof of your marriage in Japan is shown by the Japanese-language marriage document you get at the ward or city office, sometimes a notarized translation of the Japanese marriage document can be handy for usage in the U.S..
+While proof of your marriage is shown by the Japanese-language marriage document you get at the ward or city office, sometimes a notarized translation of the Japanese marriage document can be handy for use in the U.S.

-- For the large fancy marriage document, use this form (PDF 13KB) to translate it.
+- For the large fancy marriage document, use this form (PDF 13KB) for the translation.

 This is a notary service.
 Please see our notary page for more information.

 Please note that we will be attaching the translation to the original marriage document at the time of notary.
 Also, whoever translated the document needs to come in for the notary.

 Remember, this is not a marriage certificate issued by the U.S. government.